Imagine that your sales pipeline is a slide at a waterpark; your leads sit on it, begin as prospects and land up as customers.

 A sales pipeline is a sequence of well-defined sales processes a lead goes through before turning into a customer.
 It helps you visualize where your customers are in the process and analyze how you can move them to the next stage.

-Why do you need to visualize your sales pipeline?
+Why do you need to track your sales pipeline?

 You might wonder how a sales pipeline differs from a sales funnel.
 Well, many people believe that they’re the same and even use the term interchangeably.
 However, that’s not the case.